susheelsk/image-background-removal/README.md

 - Easy integration with your code

 ## ⛱ Try yourself on [Google Colab](https://colab.research.google.com/github/OPHoperHPO/image-background-remove-tool/blob/master/docs/other/carvekit_try.ipynb)
+## ⛓️ How does it work?
+It can be briefly described as
+1. The user selects a picture or a folder with pictures for processing
+2. The photo is preprocessed to ensure the best quality of the output image
+3. Using machine learning technology, the background of the image is removed
+4. Image post-processing to improve the quality of the processed image
 ## 🎓 Implemented Neural Networks:
 * [U^2-net](https://github.com/NathanUA/U-2-Net)
 * [BASNet](https://github.com/NathanUA/BASNet)